-State and Federal Sources- State and Federal grants plus state aid make up 14% of the total FY 24/25 General Fund revenues.
-These sources include CHIPs (Consolidated Highway Improvement Program), mortgage tax, annual summer recreation program funds, Arterial reimbursement and AIM.
+State and Federal Sources- State and Federal grants plus state aid (AIM) make up 12% of the total FY 23/24 General Fund revenues.
+These sources include CHIPs (Consolidated Highway Improvement Program), mortgage tax, annual summer recreation program funds, New York State Arterial Reimbursement and AIM.

-Other Revenues- Additional sources of revenue included in this year's budget are \$350,000 from interest and earnings, \$57,258 in projected payments in lieu of taxes (PILOTs), and \$80,000 in estimated fines and forfeitures.
+Other Revenues- Additional sources of revenue included in this year's budget are \$250,000 from interest and earnings, \$50,000 in projected payments in lieu of taxes (PILOTs), and \$82,000 in estimated fines and forfeitures.

 Unassigned Fund Balance- The City is fortunate to maintain a healthy fund balance.
-In FY 23/24, the City increased the Unassigned Fund Balance 20% (% of General Fund expense) in compliance with the City's Policy.
-This equates to approximately \$3,892,000 (an increase of \$768,000 from last year).
+In FY 22/23, the City maintained 17.5% (% of General Fund expense) unassigned fund balance in compliance with the City's Policy.
 Unassigned fund balance is used to balance the budget, fund contingency, and fund reserve accounts.
-The proposed budget includes \$275,000 of appropriated unassigned fund balance, otherwise interpreted as budgeting for a loss of that amount.
+The proposed budget includes \$454,000 of appropriated unassigned fund balance, or a loss, while maintaining a 15% to 25% in unassigned fund balance.

-Reserve Funds- The proposed FY 24/25 budget utilizes \$1.56M of reserves from the General Fund to assist in purchasing public works equipment, paving the Bureau of Maintenance parking lot, replacement of Squad 16, and re-roofing the city owned property in the City Centre.
-The use of FY 24/25 budget reserves is consistent with the City's adopted equipment and facility capital plans.
+Reserve Funds- The proposed FY 23/24 budget utilizes \$648,000 of reserves in the General Fund to assist in purchasing public works equipment, paving the Court Street Parking Lot, replacement of Squad 16, and a re-roofing a section of City Hall.
+The use of FY 23/24 budget reserves is consistent with the City's adopted equipment and facility capital plans.